All Episodes

 They don't want you to be enjoying your life.

-You've you've you've snookered somebody.
+You've snookered somebody.

-One more sound bite, Matthews says, look, it's interesting.
+Matthew says, look, it's interesting.

 Let me ask you about the issues that you think.

-Health care education, they never have been talking about health care and education.
+They never have been talking about health care and education.

 They don't do anything about it.

-It gets worse When they're in charge of it.
+It gets worse when they're in charge of it.

 We take the lead on that again as though that's just perfunctory.

-Oh, yeah, we take the lead on that again, and then all the other issues where voter supporters fall into line.
+And then all the other issues where voter supporters fall into line.

 Well, there's a major problem.

-There's no evidence to suggest it.
+There is no evidence to suggest it.

 They're not going to forget people like Feingold.